 I see no particular reason to spiritualize these 2300 days as 2300 years in this context for there is no reason to do so.
-Most non-dispensational and premillennial prophetic systems (historicists, postmillennialists and cults, like the Seventh Day Adventists) will turn the 2300 days into 2300 years and have this period end sometime in the middle of the 19th century.
-The most famous date-setter in American history was the Baptist William Miller, who was a classic historicist.
-He took the 2300 days turned them into years, a day for a year.
+Most non-dispensational and premillennial prophetic systems (historicists, postmillennialists and cults, like the Seventh Day Adventists) will turn the 2300 days into 2300 years80 and have this period end sometime in the middle of the 19th century.
+The most famous date-setter in American history was the Baptist William Miller, who was a classic historicist.81 He took the 2300 days and turned them into years, a day for a year.
 Miller's starting year was 457 B.C., the time when Nebuchadnezzar profaned the Temple in Jerusalem.
 When you add them up you arrive at the year 1843 as the time of Christ's second coming.
-But when that year came and when, like any other year, it was discovered that a year had been left out for the shift from B.C. to A.D., thus 1844 was the true year (similar to Edgar Whisenant's recalculation after his fiasco in 88 Reasons Why The Rapture Will Be in 1988).
-However, it too came and went, and Miller's scheme became known as the "Great Disappointment", which laid the foundation for the Seventh Day Adventist sect to arise.
+But when that year came and when, like any other year, it was discovered that a year had been left out for the shift from B.C. to A.D., thus 1844 was the true year.82 However, it too came and went, and Miller's scheme became known as the "Great Disappointment", which laid the foundation for the Seventh Day Adventist sect to arise.
+It sounded good but it didn't work.
 To this day, the eschatology of the Seventh Day Adventist is probably among the most convoluted system there is.